I3-Laboratory/EasySkeleton/README.md

 # EasySkeleton
 This is an implementation of submitted paper:
-Wenli Zhang, Xinyu Peng, Guoqiang Cui, Haozhou Wang, Daisuke Takata and Wei Guo, "Tree Branch Skeleton Extraction from Drone-Based Photogrammetric Point Cloud", Drones, vol. 2023,.
+Zhang, W.; Peng, X.; Cui, G.; Wang, H.; Takata, D.; Guo, W. Tree Branch Skeleton Extraction from Drone-Based Photogrammetric Point Cloud.
+Drones 2023, 7, 65. https://doi.org/10.3390/drones7020065

 This paper introduces a method to extract skeleton from RGB synthesized branch point cloud.
-You can use this procedure to extract skeleton from point cloud, and obtain the procedure from the [link]().
+You can use this procedure to extract skeleton from point cloud.

 ## Video demo
 A quick video demo of the algorithm can be [found here](https://youtu.be/cq_7MVMzZ90).